Answered By: Darcy Gervasio Last Updated: Jul 10, 2025 Views: 1735

 Why are there multiple options for the full text of some articles?

 The Library sometimes has overlapping subscriptions to electronic journals (see image below).
 We make multiple options available to you in case of service outages or differences in coverage dates.
-You may also prefer one database interface over another.
+You may also prefer one database's interface over another.

 Example: This image shows that the journal Environmental Education Research is available in full text in three library databases.
 This article, titled "Life Trajectories of Youth Committing to Climate Activism," was published in 2016.
 Based on the coverage dates, all three databases should have the full text.
 If the article were from 1996, the Ebsco databases would be the best choice because their coverage begins in 1995, while Taylor & Francis' coverage begins in 1997.
 In contrast, Taylor & Francis would be the best choice for articles published within the last 18 months, because the two Ebsco databases have embargoes of 1 year and 6 months but Taylor & Francis does not.